tock/book/src/course/root-of-trust/overview.md

 Before beginning, check the following configurations on your nRF52840dk board.

-1. The "Power" switch on the top left should be set to "On".
+1. The `Power` switch on the top left should be set to `On`.
-2. The "nRF power source" switch in the top middle of the board should be set to "VDD".
+2. The `nRF power source` switch in the top middle of the board should be set to `VDD`.
-3. The "nRF ONLY | DEFAULT" switch on the bottom right should be set to "DEFAULT".
+3. The `nRF ONLY | DEFAULT` switch on the bottom right should be set to `DEFAULT`.

-You should plug one USB cable into the top of the board for both programming and communication, into the port labeled "MCU USB" on the short side of the board.
+You should plug one USB cable into the top of the board for both programming and communication, into the port labeled `MCU USB` on the short side of the board.

 ## Kernel Setup